8 Questions Interviewers Should Be Asking

-When it comes to advice for interviewing, the articles are endless.
-But what happens when you’re on the other side of the table, not as the interviewee, but as the interviewer?
-Here are ten questions that all interviewers should ask.
+When it comes to interviewing advice, the articles are endless.
+But what happens when you’re on the other side of the table—not as the interviewee but as the interviewer?
+Here are 8 questions all interviewers should ask.

-1. Could you please describe the best manager you ever reported to?
+1. Could you describe the best manager you’ve reported to?

-No matter what the answer to this may be, this can tell you so much about potential candidates and how well they may or may not work within your team’s dynamic.
+No matter what the answer to this may be, it can tell you a lot about potential candidates and how well they may work within your team’s dynamic.

 2. What motivates you?

-Again, this question can help you get to the heart of the matter and learn more about his or her personality.
+Again, this question can help you get to the heart of the matter and learn more about the candidate’s personality.

 Frustration, especially in the workplace, happens.
 It’s how we handle it that counts.